 Students and teachers conversant in French will find cutting-edge classroom and laboratory resources having to do with introductory botany in the web page content of the Massive Open Online Course ...
 LINK

 The New York Botanical Garden:

 The New York Botanical Garden home page provides access to several databases including Index Herbariorum.
-The NYBG has one of the world's finest libraries on the origin of flowering plants including the card index to Professor Rudolf Schmid's personal collection of books and reprints ...
+The NYBG has one of the world's finest libraries on the origin of flowering plants, which was assembled by Rudolf Schmid, Ph.D., including a card index to books and reprints on the subject ...
 LINK